apotheon/essays/misc/ai_cynicism.md

 nanotech apocalypse.

-Every time I see something in the vein of the Pollyanna optimistic "all you luddites should get out of the way, you're the problem" narrative around why we should just uncritically throw money at AI researchers and hope for the best, I worry about how these idiots are going to kill us all.
+Every time I see something in the vein of the Pollyanna optimistic "all you Luddites should get out of the way, you're the problem" narrative around why we should just uncritically throw money at AI researchers and hope for the best, I worry about how these idiots are going to kill us all.